-- A list of your medications, Inhalers and GTN spray (if used). - A dressing gown and slippers for your comfort and dignity.
+- A list of the medications that you take and also any medication you may require whilst you are in the department, such as insulin, inhalers, and GTN spray - A dressing gown and slippers for your comfort and dignity.

 What Happens When I Get To The Endoscopy Unit?